cornell-dti/trends-in-web-dev-website/versioned_docs/version-2026sp/introduction.md

 Apply [here](https://forms.gle/dncsyqkkrZF5t3ob9) by **Tuesday, February 10th** at **11:59pm**.
 It includes a general information questionnaire so we have the information necessary for enrollment, as well as a preassessment you must complete (see Pre-Course Assessment below).

 We will be distributing enrollment/permission pins soon after the application period closes.

+If you are still interested in taking the course, please email cc2785@cornell.edu by February 20th.

 ### Pre-Course Assessment